-Procurement related emissions are acknowledged as a major component of the University's wider Scope 3 carbon footprint.
-However, these emissions sources were originally excluded from the scope of the 2020-2030 Carbon Management Strategy on the grounds of data availability, accuracy and consistency between reporting periods.
+Procurement related emissions are acknowledged as a major component of the University's wider Scope 3 carbon footprint and are included in this annual report for the first time in alignment with the Simplified Carbon Emissions Framework (SCEF) guidance.
+Procurement emissions sources were originally excluded from the scope of the 2020-2030 Carbon Management Strategy on the grounds of data availability, accuracy and consistency between reporting periods.
 The strategy contained an aim to begin quantifying and reporting annually on procurement emissions by 2025 and a summary of GHG emissions by procurement category is therefore included in Table 5 below.

-The figures were prepared for reporting to the Higher Education Statistics Agency (HESA) by UKUPC, based on Northumbria University's non-pay expenditure, mapped to the relevant category, and converted to their carbon equivalents by applying nationally published carbon intensity factors.
+The figures were prepared for reporting to the Higher Education Statistics Agency (HESA) by UKUPC, based on Northumbria University's non-pay expenditure, mapped to the relevant categories, and converted to their carbon equivalents by applying nationally published carbon intensity factors.
 Work is ongoing by the UK Government and other related organisations to continuously review and refine the carbon intensity factors, so comparisons to previous or future years may be inconsistent.
-An inherent shortcoming of spend-based carbon estimation methodologies is that their outputs do not accurately reflect additional expenditure used to secure more beneficial environmental outcomes.
+A potential shortcoming of spend-based carbon estimation methodologies is that their outputs do not always reflect additional expenditure used to secure more beneficial environmental outcomes.
 The difficulties in quantifying procurement emissions affect most industry sectors and the HESCET methodology appears to be the most appropriate source of data for quantifying procurement related GHG emissions for Northumbria University at the current time.